 We have developed a high-level BGP simulator for evaluating route selection and propagation on large topologies.
-The software, available for download under the GPL license [22], simulates BGP and PGBGP routing decisions on an AS topology with routing policies based on the business relationships.
-In this section, we describe the AS-level topology, the decision process and route propagation, and how the simulator is configured for the experiments in Section V.
+The software, available for download under the GPL license (citation removed for anonymity), simulates BGP and PGBGP routing decisions on an AS topology with routing policies based on the business relationships.
+In this section, we describe the AS-level topology, the decision process and route propagation, and how the simulator is configured for the experiments in Section 5.

-A. AS Topology and Relationships
+4.1 AS Topology and Relationships